dhardiman/Config/README.md

 - `Reference`: See [Reference Properties](#reference-properties) below.
 - Enum types.
 Set the `type` to the name of the enum, set the value to be the case, preceded by a `.`, so `.thing`.
 If you need enums from a custom module, add a string array of imports to the template section.

 `overrides` contains values that are different to the provided `defaultValue`.
-The keys in this dictionary should be a regex pattern to match the scheme passed in.
+The keys in this dictionary should be a regex pattern to match the configuration name passed in.
 The values should be the same type as the `defaultValue` as specified by `type`.
-If two overridden values could match, the first suitable value found is used. `overrides` is optional, if not provided, all schemes will use the `defaultValue`.
+If two overridden values could match, the first suitable value found is used. `overrides` is optional, if not provided, all configurations will use the `defaultValue`.

 Note properties can also be grouped together as per the second example.
 Any number of properties can be added to a named group, which will create a nested class within the parent config class with the properties attached.

 #### Associated Properties

-Sometimes you may want to map a property to the output of another property, rather than a passed in scheme.
+Sometimes you may want to map a property to the output of another property, rather than a passed in configuration name.
 Take the example below:

 ```
 {